dom-devel/bq-cli-upload-tool/README.md

 It's still early days and although I've written this to be cross platform, I'm a windows user and that's all it's received testing on, so please submit bugs (for best re-creation please share the files (and if necessary file structures), you're struggling with so I can try and re-create).

+## How to install and run it

+You can install this command line wrapper using pip:

+`pip install bq-upload`

+This tool is built on top of `gsutil` and `bq`.
+You'll need to install both of those which can be done by following the instructions [here](https://cloud.google.com/storage/docs/gsutil_install) (while it says gsutil, this will install the GCloud SDK which will install both).

+You can then run it using and the arguments below:

+`bq-upload`

+You can see help using:

+`bq-upload --help`

 ## Options